riseclipse/riseclipse-python/fr.centralesupelec.edf.riseclipse.python.launcher/README.md

 Another way is to use the API to specify the path of the validator jar (```set_jar_file()```).

-The API documentation will be available soon.
+The API documentation is available [here](https://riseclipse.github.io/riseclipse-python/python-launcher-docs/index.html).